MuttiD/bikers-road-trip/README.md

 ### Features Left to Implement

 - There will be space for a "Special Needs Assistance" page where any part of the family or friend who wants to join the event were unable to attend due to their disability, the issue could be addressed to the organizers in advance and taking into account.
-- In this regard, some features such as adapted bikes will be considered and put in place on the day of the event.
+- In this regard, some features such as adapted bikes will be granted to those who would want to join the event.

 ## Testing